-If a dish does not turn out exactly as you wanted, you can find many tips and instructions for preparation at the end of the operating manual. \rightarrow "Tested for you in our cooking studio" on page 35
+If a dish does not turn out exactly as you wanted, you can find many tips and instructions for preparation at the end of the operating manual. $\rightarrow$ "Tested for you in our cooking studio" on page 33

 Fault Possible cause Notes/remedy The appliance does not work.
 Faulty fuse.
 Check the circuit breaker in the fuse box.
 Power cut Check whether the kitchen light or other kitchen appliances are working.
 "Sprache Deutsch" appears on the display.
 Power cut Reset the language and the time.
 The time does not appear when the appliance is switched off.
 Basic setting is changed.
 Change the basic setting for the clock display.
-The appliance does not heat up; the ☐ symbol lights up on the display.
+The appliance does not heat up; the [] symbol lights up on the display.
 Demo mode is activated in the basic settings.
 Briefly disconnect the appliance from the mains (switch off the circuit breaker in the fuse box) and then deactivate demo mode in the basic settings within 3 minutes.
-The rotary selector has fallen out of the support in the control panel.
+The appliance will not start and "Cooking compartment too hot" appears on the display The cooking compartment is too hot for the selected dish or type of heating Allow the cooking compartment to cool down and start again The rotary selector has fallen out of the support in the control panel.
 The rotary selector has been accidentally disengaged.
 The rotary selector can be removed.
 Simply place the rotary selector back in its support in the control panel and push it in so that it engages and can be turned as usual.
-The rotary selector can no longer be turned easily.
-There is dirt under the rotary selector.
 The rotary selector can be removed.
 To disengage the rotary selector, simply remove it from the support.
 Alternatively, press on the outer edge of the rotary selector so that it tips and can be picked up easily.
 Carefully clean the rotary selector and its support on the appliance using a cloth and soapy water.
 Dry with a soft cloth.
 Do not use any sharp or abrasive materials.
 Do not soak or clean in the dishwasher.
 Do not remove the rotary selector too often so that the support remains stable.